Ramparts (magazine)

 Ramparts was a glossy illustrated American political and literary magazine, published from 1962 to 1975 and closely associated with the New Left political movement.
-Unlike most of the radical magazines of the day, Ramparts was expensively produced and graphically sophisticated.
+Unlike most of the radical magazines of the day, which were printed on pulp newsprint, Ramparts was expensively produced and graphically sophisticated.

 Establishment

 Ramparts was established in June 1962 by Edward Michael Keating Sr. in Menlo Park, California, as a "showcase for the creative writer and as a forum for the mature American Catholic".
 The magazine declared its intent to publish "fiction, poetry, art, criticism and essays of distinction, reflecting those positive principles of the Hellenic-Christian tradition which have shaped and sustained our civilization for the past two thousand years, and which are needed still to guide us in an age grown increasingly secular, bewildered, and afraid".

 The founding location was an office space at 1182 Chestnut Street, Menlo Park, California.
 Edward Keating and his wife Helen (née English) personally financed the magazine.
 The early magazine included pieces by Thomas Merton and John Howard Griffin, but one observer compared its design to "the poetry annual of a Midwestern girls school".

 Under editor Warren Hinckle, the magazine upgraded its look, converted to a monthly news magazine, and moved to San Francisco.
 It once occupied the historic Colombo Building.
 Robert Scheer became managing editor, and Dugald Stermer was hired as art director.
+Former FBI agent William W. Turner was added to the staff of the publication.

+In the fall of 1965, Howard Gossage introduced to Hinckle, Frederick C. Mitchell, a Latin America history graduate student at Berkeley, who had inherited money from his grandfather, and invested $100,000 in Ramparts, then, committed another $600,000, and secured loans and debts of around a quarter of a million dollars.